dendronhq/dendron-site/vault/dendron.guides.best-practices.md

 ---
-id: 554023aa-e21d-4082-8239-a1032ac54e61
+id: 8d3c8142-7481-40da-9a5c-69a3d4bab697
-title: Titles
+title: Best Practices
 desc: ''
-updated: 1609783328053
+updated: 1619103364269
-created: 1609783322468
+created: 1619103186948
 ---

+## Naming

-We recommend using all lower kebab case when naming your files.
+We recommend using all lower [[kebab case|dendron.concepts#kebab-case]] when naming your files.
 For example, `awesome apples` would be `awesome-apples`.
 This would be stored in your file system as `awesome-apples.md`.

 Dendron will auto-generate a human friendly title based on the last part of your hierarchy.
 By default, Dendron uses [title.sh](https://title.sh/) to generate titles based on your note name.
 Titles generated are consistent with the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html).
 Dendron will replace `-` with a ` ` when generating titles.

-If you end up adding custom capitalization to your file name, Dendron will not attempt to generate a title but return the last part of your hiearchy as is.
+If you end up adding custom capitalization to your file name, Dendron will not attempt to generate a title but return the last part of your hierarchy as is.

 Some examples below: